Kitura/Swift-JWT/README.md

 * HS256 - HMAC using using SHA-256
 * HS384 - HMAC using using SHA-384
 * HS512 - HMAC using using SHA-512
+* ES256 - ECDSA using using SHA-256 and a P-256 curve
+* ES384 - ECDSA using using SHA-384 and a P-384 curve
+* ES512 - ECDSA using using SHA-512 and a P-521 curve
 * none - Don't sign or verify the JWT

-ECDSA is available from  **Swift 4.1**
-* ES256 - ECDSA using using SHA-256 and a P-256 Curve
-* ES384- ECDSA using using SHA-384 and a P-384 Curve
-* ES512 - ECDSA using using SHA-512 and a P-512 Curve
+Note: ECDSA algorithms require a minimum Swift version of 4.1.

 ### Validate claims